Generalized duality, Hamiltonian formalism and new brackets: Conclusions

 \section{Conclusions}

-To conclude, we have described Hamiltonian evolution of singular Lagrangian systems using $n-r+1$ functions $H_{phys}\left( q^{A} ,p_{i}\right) $ and $B_{\alpha}\left( q^{A},p_{i}\right) $ of dynamical variables.
-This is done by means of the generalized Legendre-Clairaut transform, that is by solving the corresponding multidimensional Clairaut equation without introducing Lagrange multipliers.
+We have described Hamilton-like evolution of singular Lagrangian systems using $n-r+1$ functions $H_{phys}\left( q^{\alpha}|q^{i},p_{i}\right) $ and $B_{\alpha}\left( q^{\alpha}|q^{i},p_{i}\right) $ on the direct product space $R^{n-r}\times Sp\left( r,r\right) $.
+This is done by means of the generalized Legendre-Clairaut transform, that is by solving the corresponding multidimensional Clairaut equation without introducing the Lagrange multipliers.
 All variables are set as regular or degenerate according to the rank of the Hessian matrix of Lagrangian.
-We consider the restricted \textquotedblleft physical\textquotedblright\ phase space formed by the regular coordinates $q^{i}$ and momenta $p_{i}$ only, while degenerate coordinates $q^{\alpha}$ play a role of parameters.
-There are two reasons why degenerate momenta $\bar{p}_{\alpha}$ corresponding to $q^{\alpha }$ need not be considered in the Clairaut-type formulation:
+We consider the reduced \textquotedblleft physical\textquotedblright\ phase space formed by the regular coordinates $q^{i}$ and momenta $p_{i}$ only, while degenerate coordinates $q^{\alpha}$ play a role of parameters.
+There are two reasons, why the degenerate momenta $\lambda_{\alpha}$ corresponding to $q^{\alpha}$ need not be considered in the Clairaut-type formulation:

 1) \textit{the mathematical reason}: there is no possibility to find the degenerate velocities $v^{\alpha}$, as can be done for the regular velocities $v^{i}$ in (\ref{pp}), and the \textquotedblleft pre-Hamiltonian\textquotedblright\ (\ref{g}) has no extremum in degenerate directions;